Lighthouses of Equatorial Guinea

 view matches the white tower seen in the lower right quadrant of a 2005 aerial

-view of the town, but the tower appears only as a small white spot in Google's satellite
+view of the town, but the tower appears only as a small white spot in Bing's satellite

 lighthouse guides ships northeastward into the port of Cogo, on the Río

 estuary at the southern edge of the country.
-Site status unknown.
+Site status unknown, probably open; tower closed.
 ARLHS EQG-008;

 Admiralty D4210; NGA 25288.